tanoManzo/notes/TREDNet PARNARs.md

+# Training and Utilizing the PAR/NAR Model with ChIP-seq Peaks

+## Overview

-This document outlines the process of training the PAR/NAR model using ChIP-seq peaks and utilizing the trained model to scan enhancer sequences.
+This document outlines the process of training the PAR/NAR model using ChIP-seq peaks and applying the trained model to scan enhancer sequences.

 ---